Costa Concordia captain requests new plea bargain

 The captain could face a maximum of 20 years in jail if found guilty.

-The trial opened on 9 July but was adjourned because of a nationwide lawyers' strike.'A formality'
+The trial opened on 9 July but was adjourned because of a nationwide lawyers' strike.

 Capt Schettino's defence team had already failed to secure a plea-bargaining deal during pre-trial hearings in May.